brianstorti/ruby-graph-algorithms/breath_first_search/README.md

 * Put the source node into a queue and mark it as visited
 * Repeat until the queue is empty:
   - Remove the least recently added node n
-  - add each of n's unvisited neighbors to the queue and mark them as visited
+  - Add each of n's unvisited neighbors to the queue and mark them as visited

 ## Comparing Breath-first search and Depth-first search